<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2361246920842435&amp;ev=PageView&amp;noscript=1">

 10. Continue promoting your event while it's happening

-Once your event starts and your doors open, promoting your event shouldn’t stop there.
-Incentivize attendees to continue using your event hashtag and creating user-generated content during your event.
+Once your event starts and your doors open, don't stop promoting!
+Incentivize attendees to use your event hashtag and create user-generated content (UGC) during your event.

 Some of my favorite events have had beautiful photo opportunities at the ready so attendees get excited to post to their social media profiles.
 This works especially well if your attendees are Instagram or TikTok users.
 You can also feature a badge ribbon wall at your event with ribbons that feature your event hashtag and other buzzworthy, industry-relevant ideas or jokes that people can add to their badge.
 Ribbons are big crowd-pleasers and can be seen all over social media during events.